alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 ## General

-Some common particular formatting/encoding options can be configured for a range of editors/IDEs, by using [EditorConfig](https://editorconfig.org) in your repo.
-A
+Some common, particular formatting/encoding options can be configured for a range of editors/IDEs by using [EditorConfig](https://editorconfig.org) in your repo.
-`.editorconfig` needs to be placed in the root of your repo.
+A `.editorconfig` needs to be placed in the root of your repo.

-Many (but not all) editors support EditorConfig files, allowing different members of your project team to use their own favourite editor, whilst maintaining common coding standards.
-Some support EditorConfig natively, others require a plugin to support EditorConfig.
+Many (but not all) editors support EditorConfig files allowing different members of your project team to use their own favourite editor while maintaining common coding standards.
+Some editors support EditorConfig natively; others require a plugin to support EditorConfig.

 There is some overlap in functionality between EditorConfig and Flake8.
-Crudely EditorConfig applies standards to files as they are created/edited, whilst Flake8 checks all files (irrespective of origin) on demand.
+Crudely EditorConfig applies standards to files as they are created/edited, while Flake8 checks all files (irrespective of origin) on demand.

 Both tools need to be set up en ensure that they are mutually compatible.
 However, since the configurations for both Flake8 and EditorConfig rarely change after the initial setup of the project, this is not a problem in practice.

 ## VS code